AndroidHitchhiking/RxAndroidWithRetroLambda/README.md

 # RxAndroidWithRetroLambda
-An Android example project to show basic guide in RxAndroid with Retro lambda This is example Android app guide in the world of RxAndroid.
+An Android example project to show basic guide in RxAndroid with Retro lambda.

-Setup Rx Android and Retro lambda in App –
+#Setup Rx Android and Retro lambda in App –
 •	Must have java 8 and java 7.
 Add the below line in project level build.gradle file